Project Coordinator (EU) :Sorbonne University

 The CasheCash team will use PlanetLab Europe (https://planet-lab.eu/), which is one of the EU Fed4FIRE+ platforms.
 PlanetLab Europe offers an edge cloud service that is particularly apt for 5G experimentation.
 Researchers can deploy their experiments on containers that run on servers distributed around the edge of the internet.
 These servers are completely open to the internet, meaning that researchers can deploy experimental services to real users, and those services will be subject to real internet conditions (latencies, routing changes, cross traffic, etc.) Currently, about 50 such servers in Europe and North America are available.

 PlanetLab Europe is migrating these servers to the new EdgeNet (https://edge-net.org/) technology that Sorbonne University (EU/PI Friedman) is developing in a currently unfunded collaboration with NYU Tandon School (US/PI Cappos) and US Ignite (US/PI McGeer).
 With EdgeNet, we update PlanetLab Europe to the most recent and widely used containerisation technologies: Docker, and the emerging industry standard for container orchestration, Kubernetes.

 Expected Impacts :

-Besides all of these, a successful CacheCash trial on EdgeNet means that CacheCash is capable of involving any Kubernetes-based cluster such as EdgeNet to run caches on its nodes, and EdgeNet can host any CDN solution.
-This mutual interest will allow both software to be demonstrated to the Inter-Atlantic community.
+This successful CacheCash trial on EdgeNet means that CacheCash is capable of involving any Kubernetes-based cluster such as EdgeNet to run caches on its nodes, and EdgeNet can host any CDN solution.
+This mutual interest allows both software-based systems to be demonstrated to the trans-Atlantic community.
 Because both are open source solutions, they can either be adopted by high-tech startups or empower spin-off startups.
 Moreover, EdgeNet, as a testbed, can attract the EU-US ecosystem of top researchers to run their experiments.

 Expected Results :